dynamsoft-docs/code-parser-docs/release-notes/index.md

     Cover countries: USA, Canada, South Africa.

     All versions of the AAMVA Driver License/Identification specification used in the USA and in Canada supported.
+Fields parsed from South Africa driver licenses are currently limited to some personal information.

 * COVID-19 vaccination certificate